-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Starring Son Ho Joon, Im Ji Yun, Oh Ji Eun, Han Joo Wan, Hwang Bo Ra, and Jang Se Hyun, Blow Breeze — also known as Blow It, Mi Poong! — is a family K-drama that airs on MBC.

 According to the synopsis, the K-drama is about a North Korean girl named Mi Poong who studies dancing.
 She is bright and easygoing despite the situation of her country.
-One day, she has to defect to Seoul, South Korea to meet with her father over family inheritance since he is about to pass on.
+One day, she has to defect to Seoul, South Korea, to meet with her father over family inheritance since he is about to pass on.
 While there, she meets Jang Go, an honest South Korean lawyer, in which both of them get entangled in the issues pertaining to inheritance.

 The finale of Blow Breeze will air on Sunday, February 26 at 8:45 p.m.
 KST.
 Preceding episodes will air on Saturdays and Sundays at the same time prior to the finale.
 It can be viewed on OnDemandKorea depending on region.